Office: Clark C346

 Department: Environmental Affairs and Political Science

-I joined the CSU Political Science faculty in 2000 after receiving my PhD at the University of Colorado-Boulder and became Chair of the department in July 2015.
+I joined the CSU Political Science faculty in 2000 after receiving my PhD at the University of Colorado-Boulder.
 I teach courses in international relations and environmental politics.
-My research focuses on global environmental governance, with a particular interest in the role of non-state actors in creating new mechanisms for steering society towards a more sustainable future.
-Although most of my work has focused on climate change, I have recently become interested in issues of natural resource extraction.
+My research on transnational environmental governance explores the role of non-state and sub-national actors in creating new mechanisms for steering society towards a more sustainable future.
+Although most of my work has focused on climate change, I have recently become interested in issues of natural resource extraction and marine conservation.
 I am also the founder and co-leader of the Environmental Governance Working Group at CSU, a multi-disciplinary research community of faculty and graduate students in the College of Liberal Arts and the Warner College of Natural Resources and a member of the Earth System Governance project's scientific steering committee.

 PhD University of Colorado (2000)